Signature Kernel Scoring Rule: A Spatio-Temporal Diagnostic for Probabilistic Weather Forecasting: A new diagnostic for spatio-temporal probabilistic forecasting

 Given a scoring rule $S$, and a forecaster's predictive distribution $P \in \mathcal{F}$, the score for a specific event $y \in \Omega$ being observed is $S(P,y)$, where $\mathcal{F}$ is a family of distributions and $\Omega$ is the outcome space.
 This score is a single value on the real line $\mathbb{R}$.
 A critical property of well designed scoring rules is that they are strictly proper.
 Given any prediction distributional forecast $P \in \mathcal{F}$ and the true observation distribution $Q \in \mathcal{F}$, the following holds for a proper scoring rule where better scores are minimised:

 A strictly proper scoring rule further ensures the equality holds if and only if $P = Q$, i.e. $Q$ is the unique minimiser.
 The inequality direction can be changed depending on whether the goal is maximisation or minimisation of the score, with minimisation taken to be the objective throughout the rest of this work without further reference.
 Strict propriety is necessary to prevent attempts at gaming the scoring rule by hedging, i.e. providing predictions that are not truthful, but are produced to achieve better scores.
 Serious issues potentially arise when a forecaster isn't encouraged to report their true belief, and in the context of truthfully predicting the weather, improper scoring rules are a detriment to model performance.
-During model training, strictly proper scoring rules naturally lend themselves as loss functions by guaranteeing that the true distribution is the unique expected minimizer of the score.
-However, this theoretical result only holds in expectation, and in practice we can only consider the empirical score, which is the average score across observations for the predicted distribution $P$:
+During model training, strictly proper scoring rules naturally lend themselves as loss functions by guaranteeing that the true distribution is the unique expected minimiser of the score.

-As a result, there is no guarantee of a unique minimiser in the loss landscape.
-Nonetheless, by the law of large numbers, the empirical score converges to the expected score as the number of i.i.d. samples $y_{i} \sim P$ goes to infinity:

-Therefore, strictly proper scoring rules should result in models minimising predictive uncertainty, and resulting in forecasts approaching the true observation distribution.
-We will revisit the empirical score again when we discuss the extensions required for implementation and the prequential scoring rule.

-Table \ref{table:scores} displays a summary analysis of the scoring rules in use among eight of the leading ML data-driven weather forecasting models between 2022-2024, determined by inclusion in the Google WeatherBench 2 framework \citep{https://doi.org/10.1029/2020MS002203}.
-These notably include the models from the researchers at Google DeepMind (Graphcast, GCM), Nvidia (FourCastNet FCN), and Huawei (Pangu-Weather PGW). \\